AVoudromnianos/Card-Matching-Game/README.md

 ### Score Panel
 ### Stars
-2 cards clicked = 1 move
+2 cards clicked = 1 move.\
-Every 8 moves, you lose 1 star .More stars = Better score.
+Every 8 moves , you lose 1 star .More stars = Better score.

 When you reach 0 stars, you lose :pensive: